openhive-network/hive/doc/mira-tuning.md

 ```

 Once statistics has been enabled, simply perform the action you'd like to optimize.
 In my example, I will be syncing up the testnet.
-Start `steemd` like you otherwise normally would.
+Start `hived` like you otherwise normally would.
 Please be aware that enabling statistics causes a drastic performance impact - you won't want to run this in production.
 By default, statistics are dumped every 10 minutes so you will want to run for a while.
 The more data you gather, the more accurate the performance tuning suggestions will potentially be.

 # Phase 2: Analyzing statistics

 Luckily, you won't need intimate knowledge of RocksDB in order to analyze the statistics data.
 The developers working on RocksDB have provided us with a tool that can read the gathered statistics and make performance tuning recommendations.
-This tool can be found within the `steemd` repository at `programs/util/rocksdb_advisor.sh`.
+This tool can be found within the `hived` repository at `programs/util/rocksdb_advisor.sh`.
 From the `program/util` directory run the tool:

 ```
 $ sh rocksdb_advisor.sh